Skip to content

 Almshouses are run by charitable trusts and are mainly for older people.
 Each charity has a policy about who it will assist, such as residents in a particular geographical area or workers who have retired from a particular trade.

-Contact the Almshouse Association for more information about living in an almshouse
+Visit the Almshouse Association website for more information

 Homeshare